40 Adorable Clay Pinch Pot Ideas for Small Hands & Big Creativity

 16. Clay Mushrooms

-Create adorable mushrooms for fairy gardens or whimsical decorations.
+Create adorable mushrooms for fairy gardens or use them as imaginary decorations.

 17. Animal Figurines